 Indian tribes are uniquely situated

-under tribal, state, and federal law.
+under the law.
 Shute, Mihaly, and Weinberger has long-standing experience navigating this intricate legal landscape to promote tribal interests and protect tribal heritage.

 Cultural Resource Protection